-There are dozens of resorts at Disney World, and it can be overwhelming choosing where to stay.
-Here are the pros and cons of each Disney-owned resort on property!
+There are dozens of resorts at Disney World, and it can be overwhelming to choose where to stay.
+Here are the pros and cons of each Disney-owned resort on the property!

-Now that I have stayed at many Disney resorts, I’m ready to share which ones I love and the ones I could live without at each (currently open June 2021) resort!
+Now that I have stayed at every Walt Disney World resort, I’m ready to share which ones I love and the ones I could live without at each resort!
 One of my personal favorite parts to any Disney World vacation is the resort!

 When my son was little, he was the same way.
 He always wanted to spend more time at the “zort“.
 We like to take a mid-day break because we get hot and tired, so in the summer we prefer to stay at a deluxe or moderate resort because they have great pools and are easier to get to.